jieter/django-tables2/docs/pages/pinned-rows.rst

 Pinned rows attributes
 ========================
-If you wont override HTML attributes for pinned rows you can use: ``pinned_row_attrs``.
+If you want override HTML attributes for pinned rows you should use: ``pinned_row_attrs``.
-Pined row attributes can be specified using a `dict` defining the HTML attributes for the ``<tr>`` element on each row.
+Pinned row attributes can be specified using a `dict` defining the HTML attributes for the ``<tr>`` element on each row.
 See more: :ref:`row-attributes`.

 .. note:: By default pinned rows have ``pinned-row`` css class.